Kunti Kamara: Conviction and sentence

 The court sentenced Kamara to life in prison.

 It also awarded 1 euro in moral damages, as a symbolic gesture, at the request of the civil parties.
 French law prohibits larger such awards to foreigners.
+The trial began on March 6, 2024.
+On March 27, 2024, the court sentenced Kunti Kamara to 30 years in prison for “crimes against humanity”.

 Precedent

 According to multiple sources, Kamara's arrest was the first in France in which a ULIMO member was charged with international crimes allegedly committed during Liberia's civil wars, and his trial is France's first extra-territorial trial for international crimes.

 However, the Associated Press reported that "the Paris trial... is [France's] fifth [about] crimes against humanity and torture...
 Previous cases [were about] the 1994 genocide in Rwanda."
 The Guardian and France 24 report that the trial "is the first [in France] of a non-Rwandan suspect [charged with] wartime atrocities since [France set up its] special crimes against humanity tribunal... in Paris in 2012."

-Human rights lawyer Alain Werner, director of the civic group Civitas Maxima (which had been a party to the prosecution), said the trial indicated that there is legal recourse possible for victims of atrocities – even if committed in conflicts long-forgotten, noting the relevance of the case to the ongoing conflict in Ukraine at the time of the trial.
+Human rights lawyer Alain Werner, director of the civic group Civitas Maxima (which had been a party to the prosecution), said the trial indicated that there is legal recourse possible for victims of atrocities – even if committed in conflicts long-forgotten, noting the relevance of the case to the ongoing Russian invasion of Ukraine at the time of the trial.

 In a joint statement released immediately following Kamara's conviction, Human Rights Watch, Amnesty International France, and International Federation for Human Rights (FIDH) declared: